edwardclem/santak/README.md

 Requires [OpenCV3](https://opencv.org/about.html) and [PyQT5](http://pyqt.sourceforge.net/Docs/PyQt5/) libraries.
 Inspired by [ShapeCatcher](http://shapecatcher.com).

-#usage
+# usage

 Run `python santak.py`

-#TODO
+Edit the santak file to select the prototypes file from data/prototypes.

+# TODO
 A lot of UI improvements, as well as shorter lookup time.
 It's a bit slow.
 But probably faster than looking through a sign list.
+Also, including more characters in the prototypes file - with the current formatting a prototype file with all characters is too large.